ajgquional/Coursera_Get-Started-with-Python/Module_1/README.md

 # About the files

 * This part of the repository contains an annotated guide (as a Jupyter Notebook) for the module about Python syntax, as well as a short activity (and an exemplar for that activity) about Python syntax familiarization.
-* No additional files (dataset) are needed to for the notebooks to work.
+* No additional files (datasets) are needed to for the notebooks to work.
 * Should the notebooks are intended to be used, just download the notebook and run the cells.